Pulsed two-photon scattering from a single atom in a waveguide with delay-modified temporal correlations: Conclusions

-Our results can easily be extended to symmetrically coupled TLSs, with both transmitted and reflected field observables, as well as multiple TLSs.
+Our results can easily be extended to symmetrically coupled TLSs, with both transmitted and reflected field observables (with select results demonstrated in Sec.~S1 of the Supplement~\cite{supp}), as well as multiple TLSs.
 Moreover, the MPS simulations could also easily be extended to higher incident number states or more complicated initial conditions of the TLS that are not accessible via the scattering theory approach, which is practically limited to the two excitation subspace (as presented in \cite{FanMPSComparison}).
-However, as implemented the MPS approach is still limited by its specification of the temporal pulse envelope being of indistinguishable photons as it is a product of identical single photon pulse envelopes, not of the complete $N$ photon spectra function, resulting in the specification of only completely temporally overlapping or non-overlapping photons.
-This is not a strict limitation of the method, as by using input states with larger bond indices it is possible to simulate product states with two photon temporal pulse envelopes of the form $f(t_1,t_2) = f_1(t_1)f_2(t_2)$.
-Nevertheless, general two photon states with entanglement are significantly more challenging, and if the discretized two photon temporal pulse envelope has too high of a Schmidt rank it may be intractable.
+However, as implemented the MPS approach is still limited by its specification of the temporal pulse envelope being a product state, not of the complete $N$ photon spectra function, resulting in the specification of only input states with a Schmidt rank of one.
+This is not a strict limitation of the method, as by conducting a Schmidt decomposition of the input state and constructing the appropriately structured matrices with larger bond indices it is possible to simulate arbitrary two photon states (though in principal this is still limited computationally by memory by the entanglement of the state).
+Thus, general two photon states with entanglement are significantly more challenging to implement with MPS, and if the discretized two photon temporal pulse envelope has too high of a Schmidt rank it may be intractable.

 Lastly, we emphasize that many of the results produced here are experimentally accessible with current day technologies.
-Similar experiments have been performed measuring the second order correlation function of two photons scattering from a semiconductor quantum dot waveguide system, though these measurements were limited to localized two photon excitations or widely separated single photons (with $\gamma t_b\gg 1$) \cite{le_jeannic_dynamical_2022}.
+Similar experiments have been performed measuring the second order correlation function of two photons scattering from a semiconductor quantum dot waveguide system, though these measurements were limited to delocalized two photon excitations or widely separated single photons (with $\gamma t_b\gg 1$) \cite{le_jeannic_dynamical_2022}.
 Related experiments can also be implemented in waveguide schemes with circuit QED, though directly measuring the multi-photon correlation functions is more challenging in the microwave regime.

 The MPS results presented in this paper were simulated using the open source Python package QwaveMPS \cite{arranzRegidor2026Qwavemps}.

 \begin{backmatter}

 \bmsection{Acknowledgments} This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), the National Research Council of Canada (NRC), the Canadian Foundation for Innovation (CFI), and Queen’s University, Canada.